-A company applying to be an approved trustee must meet one of either of the following solvency requirements (section 11, Mandatory Provident Fund Schemes Ordinance (General) Regulation (MPFSO Regulations), (Cap 485A, Laws of Hong Kong)):
+A company that is applying to be, or is, an approved trustee must meet one of either of the following solvency requirements (section 11, MPFS Regulations):

-• It must have a paid-up share capital of HKD150 million, net assets of at least the same amount, with at least HKD15 million of the net assets held in Hong Kong.

-• It must have a paid-up share capital of at least HKD30 million, net assets of at least the same amount, net assets of at least HKD15 million held in Hong Kong, and is an associate of a substantial financial institution providing continuous financial support.
+- It must have a paid-up share capital of HKD150 million, net assets of at least the same amount, with at least HKD15 million of the net assets held in Hong Kong. - It must have paid-up share capital of at least HKD30 million, net assets of at least the same amount, net assets of at least HKD15 million held in Hong Kong, and is an associate of a substantial financial institution providing continuous financial support.

-The investments of a constituent fund are subject to investment restrictions in the Mandatory Provident Fund Schemes Ordinance (MPFSO), including, for example, the requirement that one of the constituent funds must be a capital preservation fund (section 40, MPFSO Regulations).
+The investments of a constituent fund are subject to investment restrictions in the MPFSO, including, for example, the requirement that one of the constituent funds must be a capital preservation fund (sections 37 and 40, MPFS Regulations).

-As of 1 April 2017, MPF schemes must offer a default investment strategy (DIS), providing for key features, including:
+MPF schemes must offer a default investment strategy (DIS), providing for key features, including:

-- De-risking of exposure to risky assets as scheme member approaches retirement age. - Fee control. - DIS where there are no investment directions from a scheme member.
+- De-risking of exposure to risky assets as scheme member approaches retirement age. - Fee caps. - Global investment for risk diversification.

 The approved trustee of a registered scheme must prepare an investment report for each financial period of the scheme.
-The investment report must contain the following prescribed information (sections 2 and 87(2), MPFSO Regulations):
+The investment report must contain the following prescribed information:

-- An analysis of the investments held by the trustee in respect of the scheme and particulars of the income derived from those investments. - A commentary by the trustee on the analysis. - Particulars of the investment policy followed by the trustee and any change in the statement of investment policy that will materially affect the risk attached to the investments of the scheme. - For that financial period and for each of the two immediately preceding financial periods (if any) of each constituent fund of the scheme: - the amount of net income (excluding capital appreciation or depreciation) derived from the investment of the funds of the scheme; - the amount by which the value of the scheme assets has appreciated or depreciated during the financial period; and - the value of the scheme assets derived from the investment of the funds of the scheme as ascertained in accordance with the applicable accounting guideline.
+- An analysis of the investments held by the trustee in respect of the scheme and particulars of the income derived from those investments. - A commentary by the trustee on the analysis. - Particulars of the investment policy followed by the trustee and any change in the statement of investment policy that will materially affect the risk attached to the investments of the scheme.

+- For that financial period and for each of the two immediately preceding financial periods (if any) of each constituent fund of the scheme: - the amount of net income (excluding capital appreciation or depreciation) derived from the investment of the funds of the scheme; - the amount by which the value of the scheme assets has appreciated or depreciated during the financial period; and - the value of the scheme assets derived from the investment of the funds of the scheme as ascertained in accordance with the applicable accounting guideline.